epimorphics/elda/docs/E1.3.18-SNAPSHOT/reference.md

 JSON LD renderer
 ----------------

-As of version 1.3.18, Elda contains a JSON-LD renderer.
+*Experimental.* As of version 1.3.18, Elda contains a JSON-LD renderer.
 Add to your Elda formatter configuration:

     ...